After you master the challenge on page 1, you can try the slightly harder challenge on page 2.

 ✏️ For each game, how many hits can you score in ten tries at level 5?

 ✏️ What methods did you invent to make it easier to get a high score?

-In a group of four or five students, mark a mirror on the classroom floor with a string or rope and invent a reflect-family dance
+In a group of four or five students, tape a dance guide paper on the classroom floor to mark two perpendicular mirrors.
+Invent a reflect-family dance that uses both mirrors.

 This page supports the Reflect Family lesson from the Introducing Geometric Transformations as Functions unit.
 You will construct reflect functions, manipulate and observe them, and learn how this function family behaves.